-When it comes to choosing specialization, one often gets various pieces of advice, like “Have you got some hobby?
+When it comes to choosing areas of specialization in translation, one often gets various pieces of advice, like “Have you got some hobby?
 Or may be some previous work experience in this or that field?
 Try going in that direction”.
-The influence of our hobbies and background on our specialization is indeed huge.
+The influence of our hobbies and background on our areas of specialization is indeed huge.
 Yet, has it ever happened to you that some of your translation projects were SO interesting and fascinating, that you decided to try something out?
-Now I can safely claim: I have, and it’s one of the most amazing experiences ever.
+Now I can safely claim: yes, it has, and it’s one of the most amazing experiences ever.

 What about you?